AdMoR/admor.github.io/_posts/2021-08-29-Training a spark mllib model.markdown

 ## The training

 There is less to say on this part.
-You can access some training information with the following :
+First one, you need to use a [VectorAssembler]() in order to produce the final vector used to train your model Second one, you can access some training information with the following :

 ```python
 lr = LogisticRegression(maxIter=1000, regParam=0.1, labelCol="LABEL")